no111u3/avra-rs/README.md

 source and optionally you can provide output path by `-o`. for provide another place of eeprom store you can use `-e` key.

+For more verbose output you can use `-v` key.

 Other options aren't supported.
 Detail information of assembler will be added in near future.